CoreumFoundation/coreum/x/deterministicgas/spec/README.md

 Here is formula for the transaction

 `
-Gas = FixedGas + Sum(Gas for each message) + GasForExtraBytes + GasForExtraSignatures
+Gas = FixedGas + max((GasForBytes + GasForSignatures - TxBaseGas), 0) + Sum(Gas for each message)
 `

 If message type is deterministic, then the value is looked up from the table, if it is non-deterministic, then the required gas is determined after the execution.

 `
-GasForExtraBytes = max(0, TxByteSize-FreeBytes) * TxSizeCostPerByte
+GasForBytes = TxByteSize * TxSizeCostPerByte
 `

 `
-GasForExtraSignatures = max(0, NumOfSigs-FreeSigs) * SigVerifyCost
+GasForSignatures = NumOfSigs * SigVerifyCost
 `

 Currently, we have values for the above variables as follows:

 - `FixedGas`: 65000
+- `TxBaseGas`: 21480
 - `SigVerifyCost`: 1000
 - `TxSizeCostPerByte`: 10
 - `FreeSignatures`: 1
 - `FreeBytes`: 2048

+To summarize user pays FixedGas as long as `GasForBytes + GasForSignatures <= TxBaseGas`.
+If `GasForBytes + GasForSignatures > TxBaseGas` user will have to pay anything above `TxBaseGas` on top of `FixedGas`.

-As an example if the transaction has 1 signature on it and is below 2048 bytes, the user will not pay anything extra, and if one of those values exceed those limits, the user will pay for the extra resources.
+As an example if the transaction has 1 signature on it and size is below 2048 bytes, the user will not pay anything extra.
+Or user can have multiple signatures but fewer bytes then nothing extra should be paid.

 ### Full examples